alden12/rxfm/README.md

 The root component should be the only subscribed component in our application, and indeed ideally the only use of `subscribe` at all!
 All being well, other observables should piggyback on the application subscription and are subscribed by virtue of being a part of the component stream.
 This way a single subscription at the app root can set the entire application in motion!

 ## State & Events:
-State can be held in `BehaviorSubjects` and used in a similar way to hooks in React.
+State can be held in `BehaviorSubjects` and used in a similar way to the `useState` hook in React.
 The `event` operator function lets us handle element events.
 ```typescript
 import { Button, event } from 'rxfm';
 import { BehaviorSubject } from 'rxjs';